 The Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-At year end, cash and cash equivalents consisted primarily of cash held in checking and money market accounts.
+At December 31, 2016 and 2015, cash and cash equivalents consisted primarily of cash held in checking and money market accounts.